Creative Women Workshops Association (CWWA)

 - Offer artistic development opportunities that help to build the Canadian talent pool in film, television and video production;

 which shall be carried out on an exclusively charitable basis.

-There are 65 CWWA members across Canada.
+There are 65 registered CWWA members across Canada and over 220 women directors eligible to be members of CWWA.
 Upon completing one of the WIDC programs, director participants are eligible to become members of the society.
 They must declare their desire to become a voting member of the society; no membership fees required.
 Others interested in becoming a member must submit an application for review by the CWWA Board of Directors.